-- The classroom this in The Magic School Bus video games to an even greater degree then in the books or the show.
+- The classroom is this in The Magic School Bus video games to an even greater degree than in the books or the show.
 Rainforest doubles down by turning the classroom into a miniature tropical jungle when you complete the main Fetch Quest.

 Liz: Click around!
 Look for surprises!

 - Largo's class in Megatokyo.
 Not only is it taught by resident Crazy Awesome Cloudcuckoolander Largo, but some of it's more colorful members include a Robot Girl, an enigmatic Elegant Gothic Lolita who may very well be a Dark Magical Girl, and a class representative who practices Enjo Kosai and has an alcoholic dad.
 Also, the class's first field trip involved them taking on a horde of fanboys/zombies.

 - Zoophobia's drama and film classes are as wacky, colorful and eccentric as they come.
 The drama class's teacher calls her students "sparkling turtle doves".

 - The Magic School Bus series.
 Ms. Frizzle is decidedly crazy and her class, while not as quirky as some other examples, are unique in their own ways.